Solstice (1990 video game): Visuals and audio

-During the game's early stages of development, the player character Shadax appeared as a nondescript purple rectangle; the Shadax sprite was eventually designed by Wilson.
-In creating the game's setting and aesthetic, Wilson acknowledged the slim capacity for storytelling on Nintendo's cheapest available cartridge, and thus focused on the game's atmosphere, which he says "traded on the simplest and most basic of fantasy ideas".
-On stylistic influences, Wilson stated that "All of the usual suspects at that time probably should be included as sources, from Lord of the Rings to Excalibur."
+During the game's early stages of development, the player character Shadax appeared as an undistinguished purple rectangle; the Shadax sprite was eventually designed by Wilson.
+In creating the game's setting and aesthetic, Wilson acknowledged the slim capacity for storytelling on Nintendo's cheapest available cartridge, and thus focused on the atmosphere, which he says "traded on the simplest and most basic of fantasy ideas".
+On stylistic influences, Wilson cited "all of the usual suspects [...] from The Lord of the Rings to Excalibur".

 The game's music was composed by Tim Follin.
 The primary background music was made to be atmospheric and dark, while the opening theme was made to be powerful.
 On his approach to the score, Follin commented that the "folk" melody style he had previously used for Ghouls 'n Ghosts was particularly suited for Solstice due to the game's fantasy-oriented title and setting.
-The title theme's changing moods and phases were an attempt by Follin to keep the track interesting; Follin felt that the constant evolution required to keep music in general interesting was imperative in video game music due to its lack of vocals and performance at the time.
+The title theme's changing moods and phases were an attempt by Follin to keep the track interesting; Follin felt that the constant evolution required to keep music generally interesting was imperative in video game music due to its lack of vocals and performance at the time.
 During development, a colleague of Follin played for him several works of game composer Rob Hubbard, which convinced Follin that the technical boundaries of the contemporary generation of hardware have been reached, and refocused his attention from the score's technique to the composition.
 While Follin retrospectively identified the title theme to be his favourite among his own compositions, he felt that his work on the in-game music could have been improved to be "a lot more spacious and interesting", as it "looped too short and became irritating quite quickly".